AlcoholRehabHelp Logo

 Discrimination can lead to mental health issues, including anxiety and depression.
 Those affected may experience distress, fear, and feelings of low self-esteem.

 Awareness of the problems the LGBTQ+ community face is growing.
-There are various LGBTQ+ specific treatments to meet their unique needs.
+American addiction centers have various LGBTQ-specific treatments and resources now available to meet their unique needs.

 If you, a friend, or a loved one is experiencing alcoholism, you are not alone.
-Achieving sobriety is a challenging journey that may require professional help and guidance.
+Achieving sobriety is a challenging journey that may require professional help and guidance from addiction treatment experts.

-Here are several types of LGBTQ+ friendly addiction treatment programs:
+Here are several types of LGBTQ-friendly treatment programs:

 Dual-Diagnosis Therapy

-Many LGBTQ+ alcohol and drug treatment programs address other conditions in addition to the addiction.
+Dual-diagnosis therapy addresses substance abuse and other mental health conditions or co-occurring disorders.
+Many LGBTQ+ alcohol and drug treatment programs address other conditions besides addiction.

 Counseling Services for Loved Ones

-Many LGBTQ+ friendly rehab centers offer extra counseling for partners and families of patients.
-Traditional family therapy and marriage counseling often isn’t suitable.
+Many LGBTQ-friendly rehab centers offer extra counseling for partners and families of the queer community.
+Traditional family therapy and marriage counseling often aren’t suitable.
+During therapy, counselors consider a person’s sexual orientation and how it may affect their relationships.

 Sponsored